 People have been telling stories since ancient times.
 All types of stories share one thing in common; they are all part of narrative writing.
 Here are the four common types of narrative:

-This type of narrative essay presents the events of the story in chronological order.
+This type of narrative essay presents the story's events in chronological order.
 There are various ways to accomplish this through any narrative perspective.
-The text can be written in first, second, and third-person.
+The text can be written in the first, second, and third person.
 The linear narrative is meant to create an effect of immersion for the reader.
-During the read-through of such a narrative, the reader becomes immersed in the protagonist’s daily life by watching the events of the character’s life unfold in chronological order.
+During the read-through of such a narrative, the reader becomes immersed in the protagonist's daily life by watching the events of the character's life unfold in chronological order.
 A linear narrative essay has a clear beginning, middle, and end, making it relatively easy to keep up with the events of the story.
-Various examples of linear narratives can be found in Jane Austen’s Pride and Prejudice.
+Various linear narrative essay examples can be found in Jane Austen's Pride and Prejudice.
 The novel shows different narrative perspectives.
 However, the events of the plot unfold in chronological order.

-As you may guess from the name, a non-linear narrative essay tells the story out of order, often employing flashbacks and other literary devices to shift the reader back and forth through the timeline of the story.
+As you may guess from the name, a non-linear narrative essay tells the story out of order, often employing flashbacks and other literary devices to shift the reader back and forth through the story's timeline.
 This is done to put emotional emphasis on some parts of the narrative and make thematic connections between events.
-A great example of a non-linear narrative is demonstrated in one of the most ancient classics, Homer’s epic poem The Odyssey.
-Presentation of events out of chronological order has the effect of building suspense throughout the long narrative poem, as the reader is left to wonder how Odysseus’ ordeals began.
+A great example of a non-linear narrative is demonstrated in one of the most ancient classics, Homer's epic poem, The Odyssey.
+The presentation of events out of chronological order builds suspense throughout the long narrative poem, as the reader is left to wonder how Odysseus' ordeals began.
 Given the length of the poem, it is also used to keep the reader interested.

-In a quest narrative essay, the protagonist is constantly moving towards a certain goal.
-Typically, reaching that goal involves a long journey, as the object of their pursuit is located far from their current whereabouts.
-Among the best examples of the quest narrative is J.R.R.
-Tolkein’s The Hobbit and Lord of the Rings.
-In the novels, the protagonists embark on a long journey, which takes them through many dangers, and challenges along the way.
+The protagonist constantly moves towards a certain goal in a quest narrative essay.
+Typically, reaching that goal involves a long journey, as the object of their pursuit is far from their current whereabouts.
+The best examples of the quest narrative are J.R.R.
+Tolkein's The Hobbit and Lord of the Rings.
+In the novels, the protagonists embark on a long journey, which takes them through many dangers and challenges.

-A viewpoint narrative essay is designed to show a particular point of view or personal experience of one or more characters of the story.
-In a viewpoint narrative essay, the narrator’s mood and feelings are expressed from their point of view.
-It shares similarities with an explanatory essay, as you can tell a story from another person’s point of view.
+A viewpoint narrative essay is designed to show a particular point of view or personal experience of one or more characters in the story.
+In a viewpoint narrative essay, the narrator's mood and feelings are expressed from their point of view.
+It shares similarities with an explanatory essay, as you can tell a story from another person's point of view.
 This narrative style often employs first-person narration.
-Sometimes, we may see third-person narration in which the omniscient narrator can switch between points of view of different characters.
+Sometimes, we may see third-person narration in which the omniscient narrator can switch between the points of view of different characters.
 This type of narrative allows for the possibility of an unreliable narrator.
-It may be used to build suspense in a unique way by getting the reader to question the narrator.
+It may be used to build suspense uniquely by getting the reader to question the narrator.